Bolustic/boluwatife.github.io/README.md

 Data Source Specification (FROM): Specified the tables used as data sources for retrieval

 **Project Description:**
-This project focuses on the analysis of a comprehensive dataset containing detailed information about approximately 11,000 football players.
-The primary objective is to utilize SQL for extracting meaningful insights regarding player demographics, performance metrics, and other relevant attributes.
+This project focuses on analyzing a comprehensive dataset containing detailed information about employees.
+The primary objective is to utilize SQL to extract meaningful insights regarding employee information, their department, projects worked on, salary, and other relevant attributes.

-Database Design and Implementation: Develop a relational database schema to effectively store and manage the football players' data, ensuring normalization and referential integrity.
+Database Design and Implementation: Develop a relational database schema to effectively store and manage the Employee data, ensuring normalization and referential integrity.

-Data Analysis Using SQL: Execute SQL queries to analyze various aspects of the dataset, including: Player demographics (e.g., age, nationality).
-Performance metrics (e.g., ratings, positions).
-Financial attributes (e.g., wages, market value).
+Data Analysis Using SQL: Execute SQL queries to analyze various aspects of the dataset, including: Employee salary, Departments, Location, Bonus estimation, etc.

-Insight Extraction: Identify patterns and trends within the data, such as: Nationalities with the highest representation among players.
-Correlation between player attributes and performance metrics.
-Distribution of players across different clubs and leagues.
+Insight Extraction: Identify patterns and trends within the data, such as: Employees with the highest salary, their distribution across locations, the projects they embark upon, and possible bonus distribution

 Reporting and Visualization: Present the findings through comprehensive reports and visualizations to facilitate better understanding and decision-making.
-By the end of this project, we aim to have a fully functional SQL database capable of providing in-depth analysis of football players' data, offering valuable insights for stakeholders such as team managers, scouts, and analysts
+By the end of this project, we aim to have a fully functional SQL database capable of providing in-depth analysis of employees' data, offering valuable insights such as staffing needs for management.

 **Technology used:** SQL server